hsallaku/ArtChain/README.md

 The program should be compiled through NetBeans, version 14 or later.

 Create a Java with Ant project in NetBeans (we recommend naming it "ArtChain").
-If possible, you can instead make a JavaFX project and skip the "Setting Up JavaFX" step below.

 ### Setting up Gson